GAM-team/GAM/wiki/Users-Drive-Copy-Move.md

 ```

 ### Copy content of a Shared Drive to another Shared Drive
-Suppose you have a source Shared Drive called 0AC_1AB with multiple files and folders, and want to copy all of its content to the target Shared Drive 0AE_9ZX.
+Suppose you have a source Shared Drive with ID 0AC_1AB with multiple files and folders, and want to copy all of its content to the target Shared Drive with ID 0AE_9ZX.

 The following command will copy the content, files and folders inside the source drive recursively, and put them in the target drive.